FMSoftCN/hybridos/README.md

 including high-speed Wi-Fi (in the 2.4G/5G band), Bluetooth, 4G/LTE, NB-IoT, USB, and so on.

-HybridOS's device-side system is based on the Linux kernel, making full use of the Linux kernel ecosystem, reducing the difficulty of developing various drivers and the difficulty of supporting various protocol stacks, thus reducing development costs.
+The device-side system of HybridOS is based on the Linux kernel, making full use of the Linux kernel ecosystem, reducing the difficulty of developing various drivers and the difficulty of supporting various protocol stacks, thus reducing development costs.